 It has a laid back vibe, food trucks, a kid’s area and plenty of great music.

-This is an open air festival; bring your blankets, drinks and snacks and enjoy the music and the atmosphere!More Info (click to expand)
+This is an open air festival; bring your blankets, drinks and snacks and enjoy the music and the atmosphere!More Info (click to show all)

 What are your thoughts about Copenhagen?
 Do you have any questions or anything cool still to add on?
 We love to discuss travel so go ahead and fire away, there are no wrong comments!